huggingface/blog/fine-tune-whisper-multilingual-asr.md

 Common Voice 11.0 contains approximately 12 hours of labelled Hindi data, 4 of which is held-out test data.

-Let's head to the Hugging Face Hub and view the dataset page for Common Voice: [mozilla-foundation/common_voice_11_0](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0)
+Let's head to the Hub and view the dataset page for Common Voice: [mozilla-foundation/common_voice_11_0](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0)

 The first time we view this page, we'll be asked to accept the terms of use.
 After that, we'll be given full access to the dataset.